jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 ### Streams of V-values and dataflow matrix machines.

-Dataflow matrix machines (DMMs) interleave linear and non-linear computations with streams of V-values.
-This makes DMMs generalized neural networks and allows to continuously transform any program written as a DMM into any other program written as a DMM.
+Dataflow matrix machines (DMMs) interleave non-linear and linear computations (the computations in this case are computationa with streams of V-values.
+This makes DMMs generalized neural networks and allows to continuously transform any program written as a DMM into any other program written as a DMM by continuously changing the linear part.

 However, if these strong properties are not required, one does not have to interleave linear and non-linear computations.
 Instead, one can just program